Mayurji/mayurji.github.io/_posts/2021-01-02-profiling.md

 ### line_profiler

-cProfile acts as a guide to identifying which functions are costly in terms of execution time, while the line_profiler acts on top of each function, to identify, which line takes the max amount of time for execution. line_profiler helps in finding the CPU usage.
+cProfile acts as a guide in identifying which functions are costly in terms of execution time.
+While the line_profiler acts on top of each function, to identify the line that takes the max amount of time for execution. line_profiler helps in finding the CPU usage.

 <center>
 <img src="{{site.url}}/assets/images/profiling/line_profiler.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>
 <p>Figure 3: line_profilier</p>
 </center>

-The % Time column is the most helpful — we can see that 38% of the time is spent while testing.
-We don’t know whether the first statement (abs(z) < 2) is more expensive than the second (n < maxiter), though.
+The % time column is the most helpful — we can see that 38% of the time is spent while testing.
+We don’t know whether the first statement (abs(z) < 2) is more expensive than the second (n < maxiter).
 Inside the loop, we see that the update to z is also fairly expensive.
-Even n += 1 is expensive!
-Python’s dynamic lookup machinery is at work for every loop, even though we’re using the same types for each variable in each loop — this is where compiling and type specialization gives us a massive win.
+Even n += 1 is expensive.
+Python’s dynamic lookup machinery is at work for every loop, even though we are using the same types for each variable in each loop — this is where compiling and type specialization gives us a massive win.
 The creation of the output list and the updates on line 20 are relatively cheap compared to the cost of the while loop.

 ### memory_profiler

-memory_profiler finds the amount of memory (RAM) being used from line to line basis. memory_profiler helps in answering two question
+memory_profiler finds the amount of memory (RAM) used on line to line basis. memory_profiler helps in answering two question

 * Can a function be rewritten efficiently such that it takes less RAM?
 * Can we use more RAM and save the CPU cycle by caching?